Pylons/pyramid/docs/quick_tour.rst

 available in your browser.
 Adding it to your project illustrates several points about configuration.

-The scaffold ``pyramid_jinja2_starter`` is already configured to include the add-on ``pyramid_debugtoolbar`` in its ``setup.py``:
+The cookiecutter ``pyramid-cookiecutter-starter`` already configured our package to include the add-on ``pyramid_debugtoolbar`` in its ``setup.py``:

 .. literalinclude:: quick_tour/package/setup.py
     :language: python
-    :linenos:
-    :lineno-start: 11
+    :lineno-match:
     :lines: 11-16
+    :emphasize-lines: 4

 It was installed when you previously ran:

 .. code-block:: bash

-    $ $VENV/bin/pip install -e .
+    $ $VENV/bin/pip install -e ".[testing]"

 The ``pyramid_debugtoolbar`` package is a Pyramid add-on, which means we need to include its configuration into our web application.
-The ``pyramid_jinja2`` add-on already took care of this for us in its ``__init__.py``:
+The cookiecutter already took care of this for us in its ``__init__.py``:

 .. literalinclude:: quick_tour/package/hello_world/__init__.py
     :language: python
-    :linenos:
-    :lineno-start: 16
+    :lineno-match:
-    :lines: 19
+    :lines: 8

 And it uses the ``pyramid.includes`` facility in our ``development.ini``:

 .. literalinclude:: quick_tour/package/development.ini
     :language: ini
-    :linenos:
-    :lineno-start: 15
+    :lineno-match:
-    :lines: 15-16
+    :lines: 14-15

 You'll now see a Pyramid logo on the right side of your browser window, which when clicked opens a new window that provides introspective access to debugging